SelecTree: Tree Detail

 Longevity 50 to 150 years.

-Leaves Cordate to Ovate, Dark Green, Yellow, Deciduous.
+Leaves Cordate to Ovate, Dark Green, Golden or Yellow or Orange, Deciduous.

 Flowers Showy.
 Fragrant Yellow.
 Flowers in Summer.
 Has perfect flowers (male and female parts in each flower).